RU3YKat/fitness-app/README.md

 ## Usage

 ![Fitness-App Landing Page](public/images/KClandingpgSCRNSHT.png)<br>
+The landing page for Fitness-App.
+Click the Go! button to begin!<br><br>

 ![Fitness-App Login and Register Page](public/images/KCloginpgSCRNSHT.png)<br>
 On the login and register page, users must first register with their personal health information and goals.
-All future visits will require a login.
+All future visits will require a login.<br><br>

 ![Fitness-App Application Page](public/images/KCindexpgSCRNSHT.png)<br>
 Once in the calorie tracking section, a user can add, update, and delete daily food items.
 All added food items are added to the daily calorie total and displayed at the bottom of the screen.
-The logout button allows the next user to create their personal profile and begin adding their own protected health information and daily caloric intake.
+The logout button allows the next user to create their personal profile and begin adding their own protected health information and daily caloric intake.<br>

 ## License